-Rewards are used as springboards towards the pupil improving and taking responsibility for their behaviour and ultimately to towards them being able to regulate their behaviour.
+Rewards are used as a springboard towards the student improving and taking responsibility for their behaviour and ultimately to towards them being able to regulate their behaviour.
 As such, rewards systems, schemes and the reward itself are personalised and reviewed regularly.
 For many of the young people, praise from trusted adults is the main reward that they respond to and we recognise that important rewards may be intangible but very powerful.
+The OTW rewards system recognizes and rewards positive engagement through raffle tickets (related to the Trust Resilience Ambition Community Kindness core values of the school) which lead to weekly rewards - students are also awarded positive engagement in learning points for each lesson (scale 0-2) whereby 80% of maximum positive engagement equates to a green day.